Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-To do so, Allison continues developing Baylor as a patient-focused health care delivery system and clinical enterprise that offers prevention and wellness, physician, outpatient, acute hospital and other services that are geographically dispersed yet efficient and fully-coordinated.
-He maintains a focus on providing quality, safe patient care that can be measured and reported.
-He also places a renewed focus on medical education and health care research and continues to collaborate with physicians in the design and development of BHCS.
+Joel Allison is chief executive officer of Baylor Health Care System (BHCS) and Baylor Scott & White Health, a fully integrated health care system headquartered in Dallas, Texas, providing services to a network of acute care hospitals and related health care entities.
+His primary responsibility is to help Baylor Scott & White attain its vision “to be trusted as the most trusted name in giving and receiving safe, quality, compassionate health care.”
+To do so, Allison oversees a leadership team that will continue to develop Baylor Scott & White as a patient-focused health care delivery system and clinical enterprise that offers prevention and wellness, physician, outpatient, acute hospital and other services that are geographically dispersed yet efficient and fully-coordinated.
+He maintains a focus on providing quality, safe patient care that can be measured and reported and places a strong emphasis on medical education and health care research, as well as the collaboration with physicians in the design and development of an integrated delivery system.

-Allison’s career includes more than three decades in health care management.
-He joined Baylor Health Care System in 1993, and served as Baylor’s senior executive vice president and chief operating officer before being promoted to president and CEO in 2000.
+Allison’s career includes more than four decades in health care management.
+He joined Baylor Health Care System in 1993 and served as Baylor’s senior executive vice president and chief operating officer before being promoted to president and CEO in 2000.

-Allison was recognized with the Texas Association of Business Distinguished Leaders Award this year and is the 2011 recipient of the Texas Woman’s University “Virginia Chandler Dykes Leadership Award” and the B’nai B’rith “National Healthcare Award”.
-He was also selected as this year’s recipient of the Dallas County Medical Society’s “Millard J. and Robert L. Heath Award” for distinguished service by a non-physician.
-In 2010, he was inducted into the Baylor University “B” Association’s “Wall of Honor” and was also recognized by Baylor University in 2004 as a “Distinguished Alumnus”.
-In 2008, the Dallas Fort Worth Hospital Council recognized him with the “Boone Powell, Sr. Award for Excellence” and in that same year he was honored by the Texas Hospital Association with the “Earl M. Collier Award” for distinguished hospital administration.
-Other honors include the Modern Healthcare/HIMSS “CEO IT Achievement Award” for his leadership and commitment to healthcare technology and the Dallas Historical Society “Award for Excellence in Community Service”.
-Allison is also a past recipient of the Trinity University Healthcare Alumni Association “Leonard A. Duce Award” for outstanding leadership and significant contribution to the healthcare field.
+Allison was recently recognized as the recipient of the Baylor Alumni Association’s 2013 George W. Truett Distinguished Church Service Award, and he was honored in 2012 with the Texas Association of Business Distinguished Leaders Award.
+He is the 2011 recipient of the Texas Women’s University “Virginia Chandler Dykes Leadership Award” and the B’nai B’rith “National Healthcare Award” and was also selected in 2011 as the recipient of the Dallas County Medical Society’s “Millard J. and Robert L. Heath Award” for distinguished service by a non-physician.
+In 2010, he was inducted into the Baylor University “B” Association’s “Wall of Honor” and was also recognized by Baylor University in 2004 as a “Distinguished Alumnus.”
+In 2008, the Dallas Fort Worth Hospital Council recognized him with the “Boone Powell, Sr. Award for Excellence,” and in that same year, he was honored by the Texas Hospital Association with the “Earl M. Collier Award” for distinguished hospital administration.
+Other honors include the Modern Healthcare/HIMSS “CEO IT Achievement Award” for his leadership and commitment to healthcare technology and the Dallas Historical Society “Award for Excellence in Community Service.”
+Allison is also a past recipient of the Trinity University Healthcare Alumni Association “Leonard A. Duce Award” for outstanding leadership and significant contribution to the health care field.

-Today, through his leadership role with BHCS, Allison continues to fulfill his life-long mission to help lead an organization that combines ministry and health care in its mission statement and day-to-day operations.
+Today, through his leadership role with BHCS and Baylor Scott & White, Allison continues to fulfill his life-long mission to help lead an organization that combines ministry and health care in its mission statement and day-to-day operations.